-Major: Biomedicine and Business

-Classification of Instructional Programs (CIP) code: 26.9999 Standard Occupational Classification (SOC) code: 27-1014
+Major: Biomedicine and Digital Media Degree Awarded: Master of Science (MS) Calendar Type: Semester Total Credit Hours: 36.0 Classification of Instructional Programs (CIP) code: 26.9999 Standard Occupational Classification (SOC) code: 27-1014

-The MS in Biomedicine and Digital Media is a hybrid or blended program that intersects science, technology, entrepreneurship, and interactive digital art design and animation.
+The MS in Biomedicine and Digital Media is an online program that intersects science, technology, entrepreneurship, and interactive digital art design and animation.
 This skills-based program is for individuals interested in media design and production careers with an emphasis in health and science.